Davidy22/SkunkBooth/README.md

     - [Install dev deps](#install-dev-deps)
     - [Run the application](#run-the-application)
     - [Logs](#logs)

 # Skunkbooth
 A camera app in terminal.
-One more reason to stay inside terminal.
+One more reason to stay inside the box you call terminal.
+### Idea
+  Fill something here plis.

 # Usage
 ### Installation
+Install using pip !
 ```shell
 pip install skunkbooth
 ```